 Note: The German mineral dealer Wolfgang Wendel used the unnecessary name "Chloridstollen (which means "Chloride adit") for this adit.

-102 entries listed.
-93 valid minerals.
-1 type locality (valid mineral).
+100 valid minerals.
+1 (TL) - type locality of valid minerals.
 1 erroneous literature entry.